2sic/2sxc-docs/2sxc Docs Generator/pages/guides/app-code/index.md

 ### Rules

-1. All of the helper code must be placed in the folder `/App_Code/Default/`.
+1. All of the helper code must be placed in the folder `/App_Code/`.
     * _The folder `App_Code` is a known .net system folder_
-    * _the extra term `Default` is to allow alternate editions in future versions_
     * _Sub folders are not supported yet._
 1. All of the helper code must be in a file with the extension `.cs`.
 1. All of the helper classes must be in the namespace `App.Code`.